cassiebaer/hs-carbon/README.md

 `BoolSumm` is an instance of the `Result` type class/family.

+#### Basic Statistics

+Carbon provides functionality for computing basic statistics on many types of data.
+The `Summary` typeclass is aimed to capture the most common statistical measures (though, there is no guarantee that all data types will satisfy the full type-class).
+Creating new instances of `Summary` is easy and extra functions can be written to capture even more complex statistical functionality if necessary.

 ### Status

-_Updated: 2014/06/24_
+_Updated: 2014/06/30_

-Version 0.0.1.0 released!
+Version 0.0.1.1 released!

 Current features:
-* support for parallelism (using 'Control.Parallel.Strategies.Eval')
+* support for parallelism (using GpH Strategies)
 * high-level function for describing a simulation
-* 2 data aggregation techniques
+* efficient data aggregation techniques

-Features coming soon:
-* more high-level functions
-* more aggregation techniques
-* improved performance

-Features for the future:
-* suspend/resume
-* monad transformer or IO wrapper